 Multitone generator circuit using CD4001

-This multitone generator circuit has many applications but here it is shown as door indicators, generating a different tone for each door of our house.
-For example, you can generate:
+This multitone generator circuit has many applications but here it is shown as an open door indicator, generating a different tone for each door of our house, office, etc. For example, you can generate:

 – a high tone when the button on the front door of the house is activated.

 – a low tone, when the button on the tailgate is activated and …

 – a middle tone, when the side door switch is activated.

 The diagram shows a multi-tone alarm generator circuit activated with pushbuttons.
 This circuit has three pushbuttons, each of which produces the generation of its own distinctive tone.